As soon as you hit the submit button on your taxes, do you instantly start wondering, “When can I expect my tax refund?”

 6. Enjoy Yourself

 Life is all about balance.
-Don’t forget to reward yourself for paying off debt and saving for your future.
+That means you can reward yourself a bit for paying off debt and saving for your future.

 How to Pay Fewer Taxes Next Year

 Contribute to Retirement Funds

 One of the easiest ways to reduce your taxes is by contributing to a traditional IRA or employer-sponsored 401K.